 How Does Forex Trading Work?

-For example, if the price of the EUR/USD exchange rate is 1.1150 it suggests that we can get 1 euro for every 1.1150 US dollars.
+For example, if the price of the EUR/USD exchange rate is 1.1150 it suggests that we can get 1 Euro for every 1.1150 USD.

 Also, learn how to make money in the stock market fast with the CANSLIM formula.

 The basic foundation of trading in the foreign exchange market consists of understanding how currencies are quoted and what the exchange rates represent.
 In the Forex market, all currencies are quoted in pairs.
 This is why the act of Forex trading involves simultaneously buying one currency against another currency, which is sold.

 Let’s now examine how many types of currency pairs you can encounter in the FX market.

 Depending on how much trading volume a currency is carrying out, we can split currencies into three major categories:

 - Major Currency Pairs: These are all the currencies that are traded against the US Dollar, the world’s reserve currency.
 Eg: EUR/USD, GBP/USD, and USD/PY.
 The major pairs offer the biggest liquidity with EUR/USD being the most liquid currency pair.

 - Minor Currency Pairs: Also referred to as cross pairs and are currency pairs that don’t trade against the US Dollar.
 Eg: EUR/GBP or EUR/CHF.
 They offer less liquidity for trading.